Stock markets today: Asian stocks mixed ahead of US data - ExBulletin

 Stock markets today: Asian stocks mixed ahead of US data

-Asian stock markets were mixed on Monday ahead of a US economic update this week that is expected to show slowing growth.
+BEIJING (AP) Asian stock markets were mixed on Monday ahead of a U.S. economic update this week that is expected to show slowing growth.

 Shanghai and Hong Kong fell while Tokyo advanced.
 Oil prices have fallen.

-Wall Street’s benchmark S&P 500 index gained 0.1% on Friday but ended a slight loss for the week.
+Wall Street’s benchmark S&P 500 gained 0.1% on Friday but ended with a small loss for the week.

 U.S. data on Thursday is expected to show economic growth in the first quarter weakened after interest rate hikes to cool business activity and inflation.
 This could encourage the Federal Reserve to postpone or cut other possible rate hikes at its May meeting.